 Eat fresh sprouted organic seeds and whole grain products, such as quinoa, millet and brown rice.

 If you are going to eat meat, make sure it is free range and grass-fed.
-Grains are sprayed with chemicals and, therefore, those chemicals are in the animal eating them.
-With fowl, you will want to eat more turkey than chicken.
+Grains are sprayed with chemicals and those chemicals are ingested by the animal eating them.
+With fowl, eat more turkey than chicken.
 Chicken has more fat, which is where the toxins are stored.

 As for dairy, less is best.
 It causes phlegm and mucus in the intestinal tract, which can impede the uptake of nutrients.

 Water is an important nutrient, so drink plenty of it.
 Try to drink distilled or deep spring water, and add some fresh squeezed lemon juice.
 This helps to stimulate the liver and adds some alkalinity to your system.

 Foods to avoid

 Whenever possible, eliminate fried, fatty and greasy foods, as well as caffeine, sugar, salt and white flour.
 If you are a parent giving your child a chewable vitamin made with sugar or corn syrup, you are continuing the addiction to sweets.
 If you need a sweetener, use stevia, xylitol or lo han as substitutes.

 In addition to moving towards a vegetarian-style diet and minimizing the bad dietary items and habits, be sure to build your supplementation program.
 Start each day with a strong high potency multiple vitamin, and in the evening take a strong mineral formula.
 Taking vitamins in the morning gives you energy throughout the workday, and taking minerals in the evening calms and relaxes the body.
 You will sleep better, too!